Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

     return keyId
   }
 ```

 From this response, you can obtain your KMS keyId that identifies your new key (we are not dealing with, or worrying about, IAM users and permissions here).

 # 3. KMS DER-encoding
 Before we move on to the next steps, we should take a second to better understand what is going on.
 We have just created an asymmetric ECDSA key pair.
-KMS will now store our private key and by design we will not have access to this key, so every transaction signature will be done inside the KMS, meaning that each signature will be in DER-encoded format.
-Our public key is stored in DER-encoded format as well and same as the signatures, cannot yet be interpreted in EVM transactions.
+KMS will now store our private key and by design we will not have access to this key, so every transaction signature will be done inside the KMS, meaning that each signature will be returned in DER-encoded format.
+Our public key is returned by KMS in DER-encoded format as well and same as the signatures, cannot yet be interpreted in EVM transactions.

-Therefore, we will make use of ASN.1 schemas to decode and interpret both the DER-encoded public key as well as the DER-encoded transaction signature.
+Therefore, we will use ASN.1 schemas to decode and interpret the DER-encoded public key and the DER-encoded transaction signature.
 The schemas will work as shown below, taking a DER-encoded value and with the appropriate schema decoding it to a format that can be adapted (parsed or assembled) to be used in EVM transactions.
-After running through the schemas, the public key will be returned in raw format with the first byte indicating if it is a compressed or uncompressed key; the signature will return the R and S values needed to create a valid EVM transaction, as we’ll see soon.
+After running the DER-encoded public key through its schema, the public key can be extracted from the **SubjectPublicKeyInfo** structure, and it will indicate whether it is a compressed or uncompressed key based on the first byte.
+As for the DER-encoded signature, after running it through its schema, the response will return the R and S values needed to create a valid EVM transaction, as we’ll see soon.

 ![decoding_kms_material](https://github.com/user-attachments/assets/cadb1d0f-7698-49ff-bc69-124878bb0b47)

 ASN.1 is a standard interface for defining and encoding data structures, commonly used in cryptographic and network protocols.
 It is used almost everywhere when you need to transmit data digitally.
-If you are not familiar with ASN.1, we highly encourage you to check it out at https://www.itu.int/en/ITU-T/asn1/Pages/introduction.aspx.
+If you are not familiar with ASN.1, we highly encourage you to check it out at https://www.itu.int/en/ITU-T/asn1/Pages/introduction.aspx

 # 4. Retrieving the EVM public key